-a.
+- a.
 Ask students to plot out the number of hours that different male and female members of their families spend doing chores.
 The list of chores is extensive but certainly not definitive so ask students to add further examples.
 Encourage them to look at which tasks are typically male tasks, and which are typically female tasks as well as how long those tasks take.
 Also, ask students to compare how this changes according to the age of the family members.
-It is important to consider how much, if at all, the balance of domestic work changes across generations.
+It is important to consider how much, if at all, the balance of domestic work changes across generations. - b.
+Students then write a report on their findings.